Nick Traina

-Nick Traina (born Nicholas John Steel Toth; May 1, 1978 – September 20, 1997) was the lead singer for the punk band Link 80.
+Nick Traina (born Nicholas John Steel Toth; May 1, 1978 – September 20, 1997) was an American singer who was the lead singer for the punk band Link 80.

 Life

 Traina was the son of Danielle Steel and William George Toth.

-Traina died by suicide by overdosing on morphine at the age of 19.
+Traina struggled with mental health issues throughout his life.
+He was initially diagnosed with attention deficit disorder, then with bipolar disorder, and placed on lithium, which significantly improved his mood and functioning.
+For five years before his death, Traina was under the care of Julie Campbell, former director of the adolescent program at Newbridge Foundation in Berkeley.
+Traina lived in a cottage in Campbell's home.

+Traina was found dead of a drug overdose in Campbell's home on September 20, 1997.
+Traina attempted suicide three times before his final, completed attempt.
+Campbell herself sunk into a depression after his death, and committed suicide three years later.

 Career

 Traina started his first band, Shanker, at age 13 with Max Leavitt.
 He joined Link 80 at age 16 and played with them for three years, touring extensively.
 After leaving Link 80 in August 1997, Traina formed a new band called Knowledge and recorded a demo with them that has since been released on Asian Man Records.
 A song titled "Gnat" was included on the release; the song was recorded years earlier with Leavitt.